-The IP Address Settings screen allows you to set the IP information for the Switch.
+The IP Address Configuration screen lets you configure the Switch's IP address information.

 IP Address Configuration

 IP Address The IP Address of the Switch is displayed.
 (The default IP address is 192.168.1.254.)
 Verify that the address you enter is correct and does not conflict with another device on the network.